-"Employer" means a person or entity engaged in a business, industry, profession, trade, or other enterprise in Illinois, whether for profit or not for profit, that (i) has at no time during the previous calendar year employed fewer than 25 employees in the State, (ii) has been in business at least 2 years, and (iii) has not offered a qualified retirement plan, including, but not limited to, a plan qualified under Section 401(a), Section 401(k), Section 403(a), Section 403(b), Section 408(k), Section 408(p), or Section 457(b) of the Internal Revenue Code of 1986 in the preceding 2 years.2
+"Employer" means a person or entity engaged in a business, industry, profession, trade, or other enterprise in Commonwealth of Massachusetts, whether for profit or not for profit, that (i) has at no time during the previous calendar year employed fewer than 25 employees in the State, (ii) has been in business at least 2 years, and (iii) has not offered a qualified retirement plan, including, but not limited to, a plan qualified under Section 401(a), Section 401(k), Section 403(a), Section 403(b), Section 408(k), Section 408(p), or Section 457(b) of the Internal Revenue Code of 1986 in the preceding 2 years.

-ERIC recommends that Int.
-888 be amended to include similar language that completely exempts employers that offer a retirement plan under ERISA.
+ERIC recommends that the other proposed bills, or any subsequent legislation on this subject, be amended to include similar language that completely exempts employers that offer a retirement plan under ERISA.

-In the alternative, the definition of an "eligible employee" should be amended to conform with the employee eligibility requirements under ERISA.
+In the alternative to a complete exemption based on sponsoring a retirement plan, the definition of an "eligible employee" or "covered employee" should be amended to conform with the employee eligibility requirements under ERISA.
 Retirement plan eligibility requirements are a clear area of core ERISA concern.
 ERISA section 202(a) requires an employer to not restrict eligibility for the retirement plan beyond one year of service (1,000 hours in a year) and attainment of age 21.
 Within this framework, each employer determines eligibility criteria based on the unique culture of the company and the market practices within the employer's industry or region.
 In many instances, eligibility to enroll in a retirement plan will coincide with the ability to receive employer contributions to the retirement plan.